 Tag Archives: parenting styles

-What is the law on spanking kids?
+What is the UK law on people who hit children?

-It is unlawful for a parent or carer to spank their kids, except where this amounts to ‘reasonable punishment’.
-This defence is laid down in Section 58 Children Act 2004, but it is not defined in this legislation.
+It is unlawful for a parent or carer to hit kids including their own children, except where this amounts to ‘reasonable punishment’.
+This defence is laid down in Section 58 Children Act 2004, but it is not defined in this legislation.Whether a ‘spank’ amounts to reasonable punishment will depend on the circumstances of each case, taking into consideration factors like the age of the child and the nature of the spank.

 There are strict guidelines covering the use of reasonable punishment and it will not be possible to rely on the defence if you use severe physical punishment on your child which amounts to wounding, actual bodily harm, grievous bodily harm or child cruelty.